 WowLister was great for selling new items, but I would advise caution with used items because eBay doesn’t allow stock images to be used for products that aren’t new.

-UPDATE 5 AUG 2017: WowLister is introducing paid plans, but will remain free for up to 10 listings per month.
+WowLister has paid plans, but is free for up to 10 listings per month.

 From my research, I’ve found that there is a good level of demand for new gnomes.
 Once I’ve sold my collection of twenty I might consider getting into gnome-selling as a business .